japlavaren/trader20_automation/README.md

 ## Donate

-I made this project for myself, but if it is solving your problem consider donation:
+I made this project for myself, but if it is solving your problem [consider donation](https://revolut.me/jakub20w6)
-- Revolut `jakub20w6`
-- IBAN `LT973250098278175568`